 Adding new engine oil without draining the old oil is an acceptable practice between oil change services.
 However, a complete oil change should be performed every twelve months or 5,000 miles whichever occurs first.

-In this post you’ll learn why it’s not okay to add new oil to old oil on a consistent basis.
-You’ll also learn why using the specified oil type is important, how to check oil and what to do if you add too much oil.
+In this post, you’ll learn why it’s not okay to add new oil to old oil on a consistent basis.
+You’ll also learn why using the specified oil type is important, how to check the oil, and what to do if you add too much oil.